Stratosphere-Studios/777-300ER/README.md

 ### **Mac**

 - If you want to run this on an ARM (Apple Silicon) Mac you will need to enable Rosetta by right-clicking on your X-Plane.app > Get info > check the "Open with Rosetta" box.
 This is not necessary on Intel-based Macs.
+We have tried to make an Apple Silicon version but we need someone to help us test it.
+If you have an M-series Mac and are willing to help out, please let us know!

 - MacOS will block the plugins if they havn't been whitelisted before since we don't pay their $100/year fee.
 Whitelisting instructions: